sinannuhoglu/Fridy/README.md

 This project leverages a **custom-trained YOLOv8 model** specifically tailored for detecting food items within a refrigerator environment.
 Designed with mobile deployment in mind, the model has been converted to **TensorFlow Lite (TFLite)** format to ensure efficient, real-time performance on edge devices.

-The training process was carried out using a meticulously annotated dataset and enriched with a variety of visual conditions—such as different lighting setups, camera angles, and image qualities—to improve the model’s generalization to real-world scenarios.
+The training process was carried out using a meticulously annotated dataset and enriched with a variety of visual conditions—such as different lighting setups, camera angles and image qualities—to improve the model’s generalization to real-world scenarios.

 Thanks to these optimizations, the model delivers fast and accurate predictions on mobile platforms, maintaining high reliability across diverse use cases.